Tribulation (band)

 Tribulation is a Swedish heavy metal band from Arvika that formed in 2005.
-In early 2009, the band released its debut studio album The Horror.
-Their second full-length studio album The Formulas of Death was released in 2013.
-In 2015, they released their third full-length studio album Children of the Night which showed a departure from the death metal sound of their first two albums, drawing significantly on traditional heavy metal, black metal and gothic rock as well as the occult and supernatural mythology.
+In early 2009, the band released its debut studio album, The Horror.
+Their second full-length studio album, The Formulas of Death, was released in 2013.
+In 2015, they released their third full-length studio album, Children of the Night, a departure from the death metal of their first two albums, drawing on traditional heavy metal, black metal and gothic rock as well as the occult and mythology.
 Decibel described the group as "blackened goth metallers".